OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

       - **4443 TCP** (_OpenVidu Server_ listens on port 4443 by default)
       - **3478 TCP** (_COTURN_ listens on port 3478 by default)
-      - **49152 - 65535 UDP** (these ports are strongly recommended to be opened, as WebRTC randomly exchanges media through any of them)
+      - **40000 - 65535 UDP and TCP** (WebRTC will randomly exchange media through any of these ports.
+TCP might be used if client network blocks UDP connections)

   > If you were still in trouble, we provide a ready-to-use Amazon CloudFormation Stack to easily deploy OpenVidu in just a few minutes [here](/deployment/deploying-aws){:target="_blank"}.